 Masters Degree $2,500

-A. Each employee shall be allowed time off between the death and the burial up to a maximum of four (4) days with pay upon the death of a member of his/her immediate family, one day of which shall be the date of death or the day of the funeral.
+ARTICLE XIII A. Each employee shall be allowed time off between the death and the burial up to a maximum of four (4) days with pay upon the death of a member of his/her immediate family, to be applied in a manner that is consistent with the length of the officer’s work day, one day of which shall be the date of death or the day of the funeral.

 B. For purposes of this section, the term “immediate family” shall include only the employee’s mother, father, mother-in-law, father-in-law, spouse, child, son-in-law, daughter-in-law, grandparent, grandchild, brother, sister, step or half relative, or domestic partner.
 In the event of the death of another relative or in-law, an employee may request a vacation or personal day(s) or optional paid holiday.

-A. The FOP covenants and agrees that during the term of this Agreement neither the FOP nor any person acting in its behalf will cause, authorize or support, nor will any of its members take part in any strike (i.e., the concerted failure to report for duty, or concerted willful absence of a police officer from his/her duties of employment), work stoppage, slowdown, walk-out or other job action against the Township.
-The FOP agrees that such action would constitute a material breach of this Agreement.
+ARTICLE XIV A. The PBA covenants and agrees that during the term of this Agreement neither the PBA nor any person acting in its behalf will cause, authorize or support, nor will any of its members take part in any strike (i.e., the concerted failure to report for duty, or concerted willful absence of a police officer from his/her duties of employment), work stoppage, slowdown, walk-out or other job action against the Township.
+The PBA agrees that such action would constitute a material breach of this Agreement.

-A. Police officers of the Township performing outside work or work for other employees may be required to cease such activity if, in the opinion of the Police Chief and the Township Committee, such outside work unduly interferes with or prevents said employee from properly performing his/her duties for the Township.
+ARTICLE XV A. Police officers of the Township performing outside work or work for other employers may be required to cease such activity if, in the opinion of the Police Chief and the Township Committee, such outside work unduly interferes with or prevents said employee from properly performing his/her duties for the Township.

 B. Police officers of the Township shall not be employed by the Township in any outside employment role including, but not limited to, employment as a contractor or subcontractor without the approval of the Township Committee, which shall not be unreasonably withheld.